 Photon carries both spin and orbital angular momenta, in circularly-polarized and vortex electromagnetic wave, respectively, and utilization of those angular momentum of photon is one issue in modern physics\cite{Bliokh2015b, Bliokh2015}.
 Considerable attention has been devoted in condensed matter physics to the interaction between photon's angular momentum and matter, fostering technological advances such as vortex-nano-processing\cite{Omatsu2010, Toyoda2012} and optical information communications\cite{Willner2021, Ji2020, Ishihara2023}.

-Intriguing physical phenomena relevant to the angular momentum of photon is also discussed as one of the central subjects in opto-magnetism. {\it The inverse Faraday effect} is a physical phenomenon in which magnetization ${\bf M}_{\rm p}$ emerges during the dwell time when circularly-polarized light passes through a dielectric medium, and it can be expressed as,

-where ${\bf E}$ is electric field vector for light with an angular frequency of $\omega _{\rm p}$\cite{Ziel1965, Pershan1966}.
-This instantaneous magnetization can be treated as an effective magnetic field in magnetic dielectric materials.
-Consequently, GHz-to-THz dynamics of magnetic order are initiated when a circularly-polarized femtosecond laser pulse passes through magnetic materials via the inverse Faraday effect, enabling us to explore various spin dynamics along with various probe, which is an ultrafast and versatile modern technique established to date\cite{Kimel2005, Satoh2010, Satoh2012, Choi2017, Savochkin2017, Tzschaschel2020}.
+Intriguing physical phenomena relevant to the angular momentum of photon is also discussed as one of the central subjects in opto-magnetism. {\it The inverse Faraday effect} is a physical phenomenon in which magnetization ${\bf M}_{\rm p}$ \SI{or magnetic field ${\bf H}_{\rm p}$} emerges during the dwell time when circularly-polarized light passes through a dielectric medium, and it can be expressed as, \SI{ } where ${\bf E}$ is electric field vector for light with an angular frequency of $\omega _{\rm p}$\cite{Ziel1965, Pershan1966}. \SI{${\bf H}_{\rm p}$ can be generated instantaneously when light is irradiated on magnetic dielectric materials owing to magneto-optical coupling such as the magneto-optical Faraday effect\cite{Kirilyuk2010}.} Consequently, GHz-to-THz dynamics of magnetic order are initiated when a circularly-polarized femtosecond laser pulse passes through magnetic materials via the inverse Faraday effect, enabling us to explore various spin dynamics along with various probe, which is an ultrafast and versatile modern technique established to date\cite{Kimel2005, Satoh2010, Satoh2012, Choi2017, Savochkin2017, Tzschaschel2020}.